Skip to main content

 • postgres.host: where postgres can be accessed.

-Example values-override.yaml snippet showing postgres values for an existing postgres database:
+Example cluster-wizard-values-override.yaml snippet showing postgres values for an existing postgres database:

 postgres: